phusion/phusion-server-tools/README.md

 This script sends HTTP requests to all listed web applications and checks whether the response contains a certain substring.
 If not, an email is sent.

-Install into cron and have it run every 10 minutes:
+Run it every 10 minutes in cron:

     0,10,20,30,40,50 * * * * /tools/check-web-apps